Plan for Jobs

 The McGowan Government's Plan for Jobs outlined a number of strategies to create a more vibrant and diversified economy during a time of transition in resource investment and slowing in the residential building sector.
 Work is underway to implement the strategies.

 One of the priority strategies was to ensure the $27 billion spent annually on State Government procurement supported local industry and retained or created new jobs for Western Australians.

-The first step towards fulfilling this election promise was the drafting of the Western Australian Jobs Bill 2017.
-The Bill was introduced into State Parliament in November 2017, it then was passed by both Houses on 7 December 2017 to become the Western Australian Jobs Act 2017 (WA Jobs Act).
+To deliver on this commitment, the Western Australian Jobs Act 2017 (WA Jobs Act) was passed on 7 December 2017.
 Following this, the Western Australian Industry Participation Strategy (WAIPS) was developed to give effect to the objectives within the WA Jobs Act.

 Continuing the commitment to deliver legislation which encourages the use of local industry participation, work has commenced on another of the Plan for Jobs priority initiatives in the Local Jobs Bill.

 The intention of this Bill is to ensure benefits from major projects within the Mining, Construction and Oil and Gas industry sectors flow through to local business, essentially creating more jobs and business opportunities for West Australians.

 The Bill aims to maximise local content across private sector infrastructure and resources projects within the State and will be developed in line with the principles of providing a full, fair and reasonable opportunity to WA based businesses.

 A central feature of this approach will be the inclusion of Skilled Work Agreements which will outline a project’s potential employment, skilling and contractual opportunities.